Tsuuunade/cse15l-lab-reports/lab1.md

 * **Set up your CSE15L Account**

-  Since the CSE department has already created an account for you, you can directly go to https://sdacs.ucsd.edu/~icc/index.php to check your account.
+  Since the CSE department has already created an account for you, you can directly go to [[Account Setup]](https://sdacs.ucsd.edu/~icc/index.php) to check your account.

   If you want to reset your password, which is what I did, strictly follow the steps here: [[How to Reset Your Password]](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)